What is ServSafe Manager Certification?

 Other jurisdictions may only require “Demonstration of Knowledge”.
 This means that at least one staff member (of a supervisory position) can answer questions related to food safety when quizzed by an inspector.
-In these jurisdictions the health inspector will actually give the supervisor a verbal quiz to test their knowledge.
-But if the supervisor can show the inspector a ServSafe manager certificate they can usually avoid the quiz all together.
+In these jurisdictions, the health inspector will actually give the supervisor a verbal quiz to test their knowledge.
+But if the supervisor can show the inspector a ServSafe manager certificate they can usually avoid the quiz altogether.

 Some jurisdictions may have no requirements at all.
 But if the restaurant is part of a large chain, there will probably be internal policies that require certification or training.

 The first step to earning your ServSafe manager certificate is to study the subject of food safety.
 ServSafe sells online courses, textbooks and training videos.
-Your jurisdiction may require that your certificate be ServSafe.
-Even your corporate policies may require that your certificate be issued by ServSafe.
-But usually there’s no requirement that the training be provided be ServSafe.
+Your jurisdiction may require that your certificate is to be issued by ServSafe.
+Even your corporate policies may require that your certificate is to be issued by ServSafe.

 This is where a frugal manager or restaurant owner can save some money.
 Most of the ServSafe products are quite expensive.
 The ServSafe textbook for managers is around $75 and the online course is around $125.
-But there are cheaper courses that are just as good and you may not need the textbook.
+But there are cheaper courses that are just as good (or even better) and you don’t even need the textbook.

-The online food safety course that we’ve had good luck with is TAP Series©.
-They offer 24 hour support, a pass guarantee and refunds in some situations.
-These are all things that are not offered by ServSafe.
-If you use the link below you can get their online manager course for only $85.
-(We get a small commission)
+The online food safety course that we’ve had the best luck with is TAP Series.
+They offer 24-hour support, a pass guarantee, and refunds in some situations.
+ServSafe does not provide any of those things.
+If you use the link below you can get their online manager course for only $85 and we will get a small commission too.

-If you’re specifically required to get a ServSafe certificate then you will need to pass the ServSafe exam.
-There are other certificates and exams that are approved in many states, but ServSafe is honored in the most places.
+If you are specifically required to get a ServSafe certificate then you will need to pass the ServSafe exam.
+There are other certificates and exams that are approved in many jurisdictions, but ServSafe is honored in the most.
 You will need to find a certified proctor to administer the exam and then buy the exam from ServSafe for around $35.
 A “certified proctor” is a person who is approved by ServSafe to give the exam.
 You’re not allowed to take the test alone, you must be in the presence of a proctor.